Zellius/RxLocationManager/README.md

 /*
 1. Try to get valid last known location
 2. If last known location is not valid, try to get current location from GPS
-3. Emitt a default location if no location was emitted.
+3. Emit a default location if no location was emitted.
 */
 final LocationRequestBuilder locationRequestBuilder = new LocationRequestBuilder(this);
 locationRequestBuilder.addLastLocation(LocationManager.NETWORK_PROVIDER, new LocationTime(30, TimeUnit.SECONDS), false)